Botched Room Soundproofing

 More...

 The construction of the high-security conference room was completed without prior acoustic expert advice about room soundproofing.
 The contractor installed walls with STC 68.
-The assembly is listed in the Ontario Building Code as assembly no. S15a (Fig. 1).
+The assembly is listed in the Ontario Building Code as assembly no. S14a (Fig. 1).

-Figure 1 - Wall assembly
+Figure 1 - Staggered stud wall

 The test results were STC 54, STC 47, and STC 28, all failing the project requirements of STC 55.
 The contractor was distraught; he thought he had built it for STC 68.